- 1,968 square feet

 Preservation NC, Piedmont Office

-Raised basement Greek Revival cottage on secluded wooded lot; one block from Milton commercial district and Thomas Day Museum; just minutes from Internationally renowned Virginia International Raceway!
+Raised basement Greek Revival cottage on secluded wooded lot; one block from Milton commercial district and Thomas Day Museum (under consideration to become a new State Historic Site!); just minutes from the renowned Virginia International Raceway!

 An unusual example of a uniquely Milton house type, the Gordon-Brandon House is a modest-scale raised Greek Revival cottage consisting of a brick lower level and a wood frame upper level containing the main entrance and ornamentation.
-Located at the end of N. Bridge (“Warehouse”) Street, the house is set near Country Line Creek on a secluded wooded lot in the Town of Milton, famous for its Antelbellum architecture and home to Thomas Day, renowned 19th century cabinetmaker.
-Nearby is the last remaining tobacco factory in Milton.
-The house is eligible for tax credits.
+Located at the end of N. Bridge (“Warehouse”) Street, the house is set near Country Line Creek on a secluded wooded lot in the town of Milton, famous for its Antebellum architecture and home to Thomas Day, renowned 19th century free black cabinetmaker.
+The Thomas Day House and Workshop may soon become a North Carolina State Historic Site.
+The Gordon-Brandon House is eligible for tax credits.

 Architectural and Historical Information